-PW [00:20:40] And then, I abandoned everybody and went to England, where I went, in the way it worked there, it was almost like an apprenticeship.
+PW [00:20:40] Then I abandoned everybody and went to England.
+The way it worked there, it was almost like an apprenticeship.
 You had to be a registered nurse to go into midwifery.
-And, my first shift, I'll never forget it because it was on a Sunday and there was zero orientation, absolutely none.
+My first shift, I'll never forget it because it was on a Sunday and there was zero orientation, absolutely none.
 So I went from, at that point I had been working in critical care, so I had guite a bit of intense nursing experience, but I was on a postpartum ward and it was a very, very interesting hospital because I had applied to St Bartholomew's, which is one of the oldest and most prestigious hospitals in London.
 But they got back to me and said, "We've got a big waiting list.
-I hope you don't mind, but we've sent your application to the Mothers' " which was a hospital in Hackney, East London, And I said, "Oh, no problem, that's fine."
-And they said, "Oh, and by the way, it's a Salvation Army hospital."
-And that, to me, well Grace, which was the original maternity hospital in Vancouver, was, was Salvation Army as well.
-And I thought, hmm, it would be like that.
-Well, it was a little bit more Salvation Army because on Sunday, when I arrived. without any orientation, the first thing they said to me was, "Could you, could you lead prayers, please?"
-And I said, "No, sorry, I couldn't lead prayers," but it was such a wonderful experience.
-It was, the diversity at that hospital was incredible.
-All, women from all over the world were living in Hackney, really.
+I hope you don't mind, but we've sent your application to the Mothers'" which was a hospital in Hackney, East London.
+I said, "Oh, no problem, that's fine," and they said, "Oh, and by the way, it's a Salvation Army hospital."
+That, to me, well Grace, which was the original maternity hospital in Vancouver, was Salvation Army as well.
+I thought, "Hmm, it would be like that."
+Well, it was a little bit more Salvation Army because on Sunday when I arrived, without any orientation, the first thing they said to me was, "Could you lead prayers, please?"
+And I said, "No, sorry, I couldn't lead prayers."(laughs) But it was such a wonderful experience.
+The diversity at that hospital was incredible.
+Women from all over the world were living in Hackney, really.
 So it was a wonderful experience.
-And it also turned out to be a very good hospital to do your midwifery and because it had no prestige.
-So, they're called, the senior, the top of the doctor chain in the UK is called a consultant and they're not called, if you call them doctor, they'd, they'd flip out when they. they are Miss, Mrs., or Mr. Anyway, they hardly set foot in the place because it was considered not a prestigious hospital, but consequently a fantastic experience for me.
-However, I, my partner and I were alone there without any family or anything like that.
-And then I had my first child and I just couldn't continue.
-There was some crazy stuff, like they didn't want you to work past six months and, and then they expected you to go back to work at six weeks.
-So I decided, nope, not going to be happening.
-And then, so I thought, "What on earth am I going to do now?"
+It also turned out to be a very good hospital to do your midwifery in because it had no prestige.
+So, the top of the doctor chain in the UK is called a consultant and if you call them 'doctor,' they'd flip out.
+They are 'Miss,' 'Mrs.', or 'Mr.' Anyway, they hardly set foot in the place because it was considered not a prestigious hospital, but consequently a fantastic experience for me.
+However, my partner and I were alone there without any family or anything like that.
+Then I had my first child and I just couldn't continue.
+There was some crazy stuff, like they didn't want you to work past six months and then they expected you to go back to work at six weeks.
+So I decided, "Nope, not going to be happening."
+Then, so I thought, "What on earth am I going to do now?"
 So, my partner said, "Well, why don't you do a master's degree?"
-"Oh, okay."
-And I ended up doing a master's degree, which was very interesting.
+I thought, "Oh, okay," and I ended up doing a master's degree, which was very interesting.